guffett-io/guffett.io/content/english/_index.md

 features:
   - title: "How Guffett.io Works"
     image: "/images/service-1.png"
     content: "At Guffett.io, our process begins with comprehensive data collection, where we gather the latest stock news and social media posts.
-This information is then intricately analyzed by ChatGPT, identifying key market sentiments and trends.
+This information is then intricately analyzed by Generative AI , identifying key market sentiments and trends.
 The insights are fed into our sophisticated trading algorithms, each trained on historical data, enabling them to predict future market movements with remarkable accuracy."
     #    bulletpoints:
     #      - "10+ Pre-build pages"
     #      - "95+ Google Pagespeed Score"